citrus

 5. Give yourself permission to rest

-This is a tricky one, especially for busy mums.
+This is particularly tricky if you are a mum juggling a busy schedule.
 Personally, I have to work on this all the time.
 To be strong for our families, we need to be strong for ourselves.
 When you allow yourself to sleep, walk in nature, meditate, or do nothing at all, you are giving your body a chance to repair and rejuvenate itself.
-We only have one body to take us through life.
-Just like a car, we need to take care of it.
-Even just 10 minutes of breathing time can make a huge difference in your day.
-Will you try?

 I love helping women reduce tiredness and address digestive issues through drug-free, science-based nutritional recommendations to restore general health.
 To book a free discovery call, feel free to get in touch.